 And the drinks?

 In yet another example of the good-value good times to be had at Casa Fofó, there’s the option of wine pairing for only £28, although the brilliantly curated list is all available by the glass or bottle, too – with nothing creeping above £40.
-French front-of-house (and former sommelier at Magpie), Marika Moulin, is supremely well versed, whether she sticks to the list or not, so you can trust in her decisions.
+French front-of-house, Marika Moulin, is supremely well versed, whether she sticks to the list or not, so you can trust in her decisions.
 Unoaked, unfiltered French chardonnay (Être à l’Ouest) tastes of a cooler clime in Limoux and sings with the almond, crab and monk’s beard.

 This is a restaurant for proper foodies who appreciate each course being delivered and described in detail, who like to experiment with their wine, and don’t mind embracing a bit of East London cool.
 If you’re down with all that (and we definitely are) book your table immediately (window seats are best).